Edgar-Donk/frothy-brew/docs/buttons/scaleable_check.rst

 As shown before there is no element that can be used to change the widget size.
-Since the element names for the indicator are known, we should be able to find out the colours used in various states, using **s.lookup**, but most refuse to show or change for the various states.
+Since the element names for the indicator are known, we should be able to find out the colours used in various states using **s.lookup**, but most refuse to show or change for the various states.

 Using a screen capture on the alt theme find out the widget shapes, sizes and